Alaya Ang

 Wearing mud-dyed clothing is significant for Cantonese people, especially those who have left their homes, as a way to carry a piece of the land with them.
 The clothing acts as a vessel of memory embodying the landscapes, stories, and journeys of its people.

 A collaborative workshop with SCOREscotland women’s group to contribute to the creation process, sharing their skills and stories, also became part of the material narrative.
+This became an integral part of the creation process where the women contributed their skills and stories, weaving their lived experiences onto fabric.
+Through sewing and storytelling, the workshop fostered a space for exchange and their contributions became embedded in the work shaped by the multiple hands and voices.

 This work is the second part of a longer-term project The Sea, the Heat, The Rope and The Fingers Pulling the Thread, a series of work that investigates matrilineal and genderqueer genealogies.
 Each cumulative form is an invitation to relationality by meandering through different material discoveries and processes.